 Improving your NRR depends on two key factors:

-The aim?
-To boost customer experience with your SaaS product and team.
-But that’s easier said than done.
+The goal is improving customer experience with your product and team.
+Here are practical steps to build that strategy.
 Use these practical tips to start building out a strategy for increasing your NRR rate.

 1. Create an accessible dashboard for tracking net recurring revenue